-Leighton Beaman rambles through an explanation of design investigation as collection of spaces, objects, processes, and procedures.
+Leighton Beaman rambles through an explanation of his approach to design practice and research through the mode of “Collections” & “Series” in the generation and development of spaces, objects, processes, and procedures.
 Join us at the American Academy in Rome, starting at 6:00pm / 18:00.

 Via Angelo Masina, 5, 00153 Roma RM , ItalyRead More